Class AMT_SetupAndConfigurationService

 The FQDN of the configuration server.

-enumeration value that determines the password model of Intel(R)
+An enumeration value that determines the password model of Intel(R) AMT.

 Domain name received from DHCP.